 The focus of this story is you.

-Devour The Day Hitting the Road for #soundtracktoYOURstory, a One- of-a-Kind Tour to Honor Their Fans, with 6-part Docu-Series to Follow.
+Devour The Day Hit the Road for #soundtracktoYOURstory, a One- of-a-Kind Tour to Honor Their Fans, with 6-part Docu-Series to Follow.

 When and Where:

-Staring July 14th, the band will embark on a 6,000 mile cross-country trip through 10 different cities to connect with their community at free "meet-ups" designed to foster meaningful, genuine dialogue about how music has impacted their lives.
-There will also be "community typewriter" photo booths and new music listening stations designed to bring the community together.
-At the conclusion of each meet-up, the band will perform what they're calling a "camp fire" acoustic set of their favorite songs.
+Starting July 14th, 2018, the band embarked on a 6,000 mile cross-country trip through 10 different cities to connect with their community at free "meet-ups" designed to foster meaningful, genuine dialogue about how music has impacted their lives.
+There was a "community typewriter" booth and new music listening stations designed to bring the community together and create intimacy.
+At the conclusion of each meet-up, the band performed what they called a "camp fire" acoustic set of their favorite songs.
 This was a truly unique experience and every moment was documented.
 A daily journal was kept as well and you can read the entries below.

 To craft the 6-part documentary series, they've teamed up with Vers Creative, a global branding agency that specializes in authentic storytelling, as well as the award-winning team at Neighborhood Film Company, who have created Oscar-qualifying short films and worked with global brands like Nike, Coke, Reebok, and Universal.

-In the spirit of community, this campaign will also be bolstered by a host of industry-leading sponsors, all committed to this groundbreaking, grassroots campaign.
+In the spirit of community, this campaign also bolstered by a host of industry-leading sponsors, all committed to this groundbreaking, grassroots campaign.

 Sponsors include Dean Guitars, DDrum, Sabian Cymbals, Innova Disc Golf, 94.1 WJJO, Monk Made Goods, Rebel Kettle Brewing and clothing line, Cult of Individuality.